ixofoundation/genesis/ixo-5/upgrade.md

 go version
 ```

-If you aren't on 1.19.4 please update

 ```
 go1.19.4 linux/amd64
 ```

-Update only if you arent on go1.19.4 (HAS TO BE AS IXO USER)
+NB: Update if you are not on go1.19.4 (ensure this is with the IXO user!)

 ```
+#as the IXO user
 wget https://go.dev/dl/go1.19.4.linux-amd64.tar.gz
 rm -rf /usr/local/go && tar -C /usr/local -xzf go1.19.4.linux-amd64.tar.gz
 export PATH=$PATH:/usr/local/go/bin
 go version
 ```

-### 10. Download and install the new binary
+### 10. Download and install the new ixo binary

-#### SKIP this step if you are already on 0.20.0
+#### Skip this step if you are already on 0.20.0

 ```
 git clone https://github.com/ixofoundation/ixo-blockchain.git && cd ixo-blockchain && git checkout v0.20.0; make install
 ```

 ### 11. Verify Install
+Ensure that your node is on version 0.20.0.

     ixod version

-If the version matches 0.20.0 You can start the node
+If this shows 0.20.0, then start your node.

     systemctl restart ixod